-How does the heart beat?
 Before each beat, your heart fills with blood.
-Then its muscle contracts to squirt the blood along.
+Then it contracts to pump the blood along.
 When the heart contracts, it squeezes — try squeezing your hand into a fist.
-That's sort of like what your heart does so it can squirt out the blood.
+That's sort of like what your heart does so it can pump the blood.
 Your heart does this all day and all night, all the time.
 The heart is one hard worker!

 The atria and ventricles work as a team — the atria fill with blood, then dump it into the ventricles.
 The ventricles then squeeze, pumping blood out of the heart.
 While the ventricles are squeezing, the atria refill and get ready for the next contraction.
 So when the blood gets pumped, how does it know which way to go?

-The movement of the blood through the heart and around the body is called circulation (say: sur-kyoo-LAY-shun), and your heart is really good at it — it takes less than 60 seconds to pump blood to every cell in your body.
+Movement of blood through the heart and around the body is called circulation (say: sur-kyoo-LAY-shun), and your heart is really good at it — it takes less than 60 seconds to pump blood to every cell in your body.